ku-plrg/minify-runner/README.md

 - `-v, --version <name@semver:string>`: Specifies the minifier name along with its version in the format `name@semver`.
 The default value is `swc@1.6.7`.
 - `-f, --file`: Indicates that the code is provided by filename instead of a string.
+- `-d, --diff`: This option enables the AST diff checker, which is used to determine if the minifier triggered any changes.
+    - Note: This option is still a work in progress and not fully implemented yet.

 ### Arguments